Reviewing Midland States Bancorp Inc. (MSBI)'s and Old National Bancorp (NASDAQ:ONB)'s results | New Business Observer

 |13.49

 In table 1 we can see Midland States Bancorp Inc. and Old National Bancorp’s top-line revenue, earnings per share (EPS) and valuation.
-Old National Bancorp is observed to has lower revenue and earnings than Midland States Bancorp Inc. The company that is more affordable between the two has a lower price-to-earnings ratio.
-Midland States Bancorp Inc. is thus currently the affordable of the two stocks because it has a lower price-to-earnings ratio.
+Old National Bancorp is observed to has lower revenue and earnings than Midland States Bancorp Inc. The company with a lower P/E ratio is presently more affordable of the two stocks.
+Midland States Bancorp Inc.’s presently lower P/E ratio means it is more affordable than Old National Bancorp.

 Profitability

-Table 2 has Midland States Bancorp Inc. and Old National Bancorp’s net margins, return on equity and return on assets.
+Table 2 provides Midland States Bancorp Inc. and Old National Bancorp’s return on equity, net margins and return on assets.

 |Net Margins